Russia's war on Ukraine latest: Kyiv prepares to launch counteroffensive | Law-Order

 Russia's war on Ukraine latest: Kyiv prepares to launch counteroffensive

-* British military intelligence said Russia had partially regained control over the approaches to the eastern Ukrainian town of Kreminna, after its troops were pushed back from the region earlier this year. * Russian forces have left the town of Nova Kakhovka in southern Kherson region, the Ukrainian military's General Staff said, but a Russian-installed official in the region denied the troops had left.

-Ukrainian troops, on the defensive for four months, will soon launch a counterassault as Russia's huge winter offensive weakens without capturing the eastern city of Bakhmut, Ukraine's top ground forces commander said.
+Ukrainian troops, on the defensive for months, will soon counterattack as Russia's offensive looks to be faltering, a commander said, but President Volodymyr Zelenskiy warned that without a faster supply of arms the war could last years.
 FIGHTING

-* Russian forces have left the town of Nova Kakhovka in southern Kherson region, the Ukrainian military's General Staff said, but a Russian-installed official in the region denied the troops had left. * Reuters could not immediately verify battlefield reports.
+* Russian forces have left the town of Nova Kakhovka in southern Kherson region, Ukraine's military said, but a Russian-installed official in the region denied the troops had left. * Reuters could not immediately verify battlefield reports.

 DIPLOMACY * European Union leaders held talks with U.N. chief Antonio Guterres on global food security and sanctions against Russia, and also endorsed a plan to supply more artillery shells to Kyiv.